piotay/pfb2025/problemsets/Python_06_problemset.md

 6. Export all results to "File" "TSV" --> GO
 7. Rename the file to "ferret_transcriptionFactors.tsv"

+Write a script that creates sets for these lists to find all the genes that are both transcription factors and are involved in stem cell proliferation.
-__Open these two files: 1) the transcription factor gene list file and 2) the cell proliferation gene list file.
-Add each to a Set, One Set per file__
+  - Open the these files: 1) the transcription factor gene list file and 2) the cell proliferation gene list file.
+  - Add each to a Set, One Set per file

-A. Find all the genes that are transcription factors for cell proliferation
+  - Identify all the genes that are transcription factors and are involved in stem cell proliferation.

-__Now do the same on the command line with `comm` command.
-You might need to `sort` each file first.__
+Now do the same on the command line with `comm` command.
+You might need to `sort` each file first.

 Are you still committing your files as you go?